Puppy Milestones: 4 Things You Need to Know

 4. When will my puppy mellow out?

 This depends on the puppy!
 Smaller breeds reach maturity faster than larger breeds.
-Usually dogs reach maturity between 6 months and 1.5 years of age.
-For example, your 1 year old Chihuahua might be completely mellow, but a 1 year old Great Dane might still act like a puppy.
+Usually, dogs reach maturity between 6 months and 1.5 years of age.
+For example, your 1-year-old Chihuahua might be completely mellow, but a 1-year-old Great Dane might still act like a puppy.
 Often, dogs will still have excess energy as young adults for a few years after puppyhood.
-Breed is another factor in determining when an individual will mellow.
+The breed is another factor in determining when an individual dog will mellow.
 Some breeds are mellower than others naturally, and some breeds are highly active.
 The point at which your puppy will stop acting like a puppy really depends on the breed and the individual.
 Some of us are always young at heart!

 Protect Your Puppy with Pet Insurance!